farajabien/monee/.mycontext/01-prd.md

 ## **The MONEE Flow**

 1. **Add your income sources** → set up all your income streams and payday dates.
-2. **Upload your Mpesa statement** → MONEE groups and labels your transactions.
+2. **Upload your Mpesa statement** → MONEE groups and labels your expenses.
 3. **Set your monthly budget** → per category (Food, Rent, Self-care, etc.).
 4. **Add your debts** → track all your debts and set up monthly payment rules.
 5. **Paste new Mpesa messages as you spend** → MONEE tracks them for you.